In this article

-In addition, there are three metrics that can help you identify which of your landing pages could provide a better experience on mobile devices:
+There are 4 metrics that can help you identify which of your landing pages could provide a better experience on mobile devices:

 Please note that we require a minimum amount of data to produce the speed score.
 Therefore, some lesser visited pages may not have a score.
-That said, if you don't see a speed score for a given URL, try increasing your report's date range.
+If you don't see a speed score for a given URL, try increasing your report's date range.

-Should you find that your pages generally have low mobile speed scores, contact your webmaster to see what can be done to improve mobile load times.
+Should you find that your pages generally have low mobile speed scores, contact your web developer to see what can be done to improve mobile load times.
 And also consider using Accelerated Mobile Pages (AMP) in conjunction with your Google Ads campaigns.

-“Mobile-friendly click rate” is the percentage of mobile clicks that go to a page that's deemed mobile friendly by Google's Mobile-Friendly test.
-This metric, currently available for Search, can give you a better sense of how your landing pages are showing up on mobile devices.
+This metric is the percentage of mobile clicks that go to a page that's deemed mobile friendly by Google's Mobile-Friendly test.
+Currently available for Search, this metric can give you a better sense of how your landing pages are showing up on mobile devices.